 What Is Heroin?

 Heroin is an illegal, highly addictive, semi-synthetic drug processed from morphine.
 Morphine is a naturally occurring substance extracted from the seed pod of the Asian poppy plant.
-Heroin is both the most abused and the most rapid-acting of the opiates.
+It is both the most abused and the most rapid-acting of the opiates.
 Street names associated with heroin include ‘smack,’ ‘H’, ‘skag’ and ‘junk’.
 Some of you might also recall the Guns n Roses song ‘Mr Brownstone’.

 Heroin is typically sold as a white or brownish powder or as the black sticky substance known on the streets as ‘black-tar heroin’.
-Although purer heroin is becoming more common, most street heroin is ‘cut’ with other drugs or with substances such as sugar, starch, powdered milk or quinine.
+Although purer forms is becoming more common, most street heroin is ‘cut’ with other drugs or with substances such as sugar, starch, powdered milk or quinine.
 Street heroin can also be cut with strychnine or other poisons.

 Because heroin abusers do not know the actual strength of the drug they are buying or its true contents, they are at risk of overdose or death.
 Heroin also poses particular problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.